Camberwick Green characters Click on each name for a pic

 They'll tell the policeman,the big friendly policeman,P.C McGarry No.452"

-Which was perhaps just as well,as his garage was somewhat of a disappointment really.No car wash,no hydraulic lift,or anything else to capture the imagination quite frankly.
+The garage itself is somewhat of a disappointment really.With no car wash,no hydraulic lift,or anything else to capture the imagination quite frankly.

 " If your car is needing petrol.If your van has broken down.If your motorcycle engine starts to stick.